 Single synthesized output, invisible by default

 AI brand reputation monitoring tools query large language models the way a customer would, capture how each one describes the brand, and flag where those descriptions are inaccurate, outdated, or diverging from how the company positions itself.
-Unlike traditional monitoring — which reads what humans publish and track brand mentions across social platforms — LLM-focused tools read what the machine synthesizes and presents as the answer.
+Unlike traditional monitoring — which reads what humans publish and tracks brand mentions across social platforms — LLM-focused tools read what the machine synthesizes and presents as the answer.
 Brand sentiment in AI outputs is harder to detect because it is rarely expressed as a negative; sentiment analysis of generated text requires different methods than social media scanning.

 Reputation House describes the AI surface through a concept called AI Distortion (also known as AI Perception) — one of the four zones in its Risk Constellation framework.
 AI Distortion is not the model being malicious.
 It is the gap between what a company is and how an AI system describes it from incomplete open data.
 Reputation management in this context means closing that gap — correcting the model's picture before it becomes the standard answer that customers, investors, and partners receive.